 Explain your role

-The first thing to keep in mind is that, even after you start your new job, some colleagues may not be clear what your role is and how you will be spending your time.
+The first thing to keep in mind is that even after you start your new job, some colleagues may not be clear what your role is and how you will be spending your time.
 This can create a challenge.
 You don’t want to be perceived as just “someone who works for the same company” but to be a new member of the team.

-Preventing this can be as simple as clearly describing your position, your responsibilities and your day-to-day tasks.
-This can also help to show your new team mates that you are available to them and open to lending a hand if they need it, even if you do not work side by side but on separate projects or in different departments.
+Preventing this can be as simple as clearly describing your position, your responsibilities, and your day-to-day tasks.
+This can also help to show your new teammates that you are available to them and open to lending a hand if they need it, even if you do not work side by side but on separate projects or in different departments.

 Discuss how your relationship with the team will be

-To help yourself to settle in faster with your new team and the other colleagues, you can ask how they have been organising things so far.
+To help yourself to settle in faster with your new team and the other colleagues, you can ask how they have been organizing things so far.
 It may not be the way that you were expecting or were used to following in your previous company.
 Learning how your predecessor used to do things is usually seen as a sign of respect.
 Later you can suggest improvements if you think they will help.